YOU CAN HELP YOURSELF

 One of the simplest, quickest and easiest techniques is to think or do something that makes you smile.

 Your special thing – a memory, a place, inspirational quote, a loved one, song, event, ride that horse that makes you smile.
+Smiling releases pleasure hormones called endorphins, natural painkillers and antidepressant hormones such as serotonin.
+Smiling reduces stress and boosts your immune system.
+Smiling changes our physiology.

 Give it a go and experience the difference it makes!
 Granted, openly smiling in certain situations may be inappropriate, but you can still smile inside – somehow it’s special.